Dual Diagnosis Treatment in Asheboro, NC

 Marc Todd Lewis Lcsw Pllc

-Marc Todd Lewis Lcsw Pllc is a dual diagnosis treatment center in Asheboro, NC that offers treatment services for substance use and mental health disorders that include personality disorders as well as thought disorders.
+Marc Todd Lewis Lcsw Pllc is a dual diagnosis treatment center in Asheboro, North Carolina that provides treatment for substance use and mental health disorders that include panic disorder as well as binge eating.

 Address: 111-D Davis Street, Asheboro, NC 27203 in Randolph County